 New-age, fully automated data quality monitoring – data observability – can help achieve all these goals.
 However, outdated and legacy systems might not have these capabilities.
 Manual efforts in data quality simply won't cut it in 2023.
 Here's why:

-1. Centralized, manual data quality management processes
+1. Slow and manual data quality monitoring

 Traditional data quality management can be described in the following process: